Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/mapping/uv/unwrapping.rst

 =============

 In the 3D window,
-*Face→Unwrap→Reset* maps each selected face to the same area of the image, as previously discussed.
+*Face-->Unwrap-->Reset* maps each selected face to the same area of the image, as previously discussed.
 To map all the faces of an object (a cube, for example) to the same image, select all the faces of the cube, and unwrap them using the Reset menu option.